jkeifer/410Labs/Lab1/README.md

 You need only submit your completed .py file.
 See the general lab instructions (README in the 410Labs repo) for submission instructions.

+**Lab Grading**

+This lab is worth a total of 21 points.
+Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth up to 3 points.
+Proper programming structures and logic are worth up to 5 points.
+Meeting the assignment requirements outlined above is worth an additional 4 points.

+Failure to make a reasonable attempt to complete one of the requirements will result in an automatic loss of 50%.
+Code that does not make a reasonable attempt to address the requirements will get an automatic 0.